HMS Fisgard (1819): Career

 Having been accepted into service, she was laid up in ordinary for 24 years, only being activated in 1843.
-She came under the command of Captain John Alexander Duntze on 13 May 1843 and spent some time in the Pacific.
+She came under the command of Captain John Alexander Duntze on 13 May 1843 and spent some time in the Pacific, which included an assignment to assess the naval potential of Fort Victoria in what would eventually become the capital of British Columbia.
 On 18 September 1847, during a voyage from Rio de Janeiro, Brazil, to Portsmouth, Hampshire, she ran aground off East Cowes, Isle of Wight; she was refloated.

 Fisgard returned to Woolwich, where she was designated as the harbour flagship and was fitted for a commodore.
 Commodore James John Gordon Bremer hoisted his flag aboard her on 24 October 1847, the first of a number of such officers.
 On 20 December 1858 Fisgard became the flagship of Commodore James Robert Drummond, the commander-in-chief at Woolwich.
 In 1861, she was the guard-ship of the Port of London.
 Her last commodore was William Edmonstone, who took command on 6 April 1868.
 Between 1848 and 1872 she was used to train engineers for the navy, and was the nominated depot ship for personnel stationed ashore.
 Additionally, between 1853 and 1873 she served as the Headquarters ship of the Royal Naval Coast Volunteers.